Nominations and Nominators

-The nominator is the individual who submits the dossier, typically one of the faculty letter-writers.
+The nominator is the individual who submits the dossier.
 A student who wishes to serve as a nominator is advised to contact the chair of the candidate’s academic unit.
 Because of the data-gathering work involved, the recommended arrangement is to have a departmental colleague of the nominee oversee the submission because that person can more readily tap into administrative support.

 The dossier consists of a single pdf file with a cover page, a table of contents and these six sections:

 - Three letters from faculty with knowledge of the nominee’s skill in and outside the classroom.
 Letters that are put together and co-signed by groups that consist of faculty and academic support-service personnel are acceptable.